 The SSA was first established to assist older Americans throughout a continuous income upon their retirement.
 Through the years, the program has been changed to extend benefits to a number of individuals and families.
 These potential recipients of Social Security include:

-Even so, many people get rejected by the system.
+Even so, many people are denied benefits.
 A number of applicants simply don’t understand how to deal with the SSA.
 The administration carefully examines each and every application.

-Applicants for social security must also demonstrate work inability.
+Applicants for social security must also demonstrate an inability to work.
 These applicants should show that they cannot perform work previously performed, and cannot adapt to other types of work.
 If an applicant does work, that applicant must not be engaged in “substantial gainful activity” (SGA).